-- Both are excellent in terms of adhering to metal cores.
+- Moreover, both are excellent in terms of adhering to metal cores.

 - Both are resistant to acid, whether it is concentrated or diluted.

-- Both offer poor resistance to lacquer solvents.
+- Also, both offer poor resistance to lacquer solvents.

-- Both are machinable when you need a pattern on the outer diameter of a roller to perform a particular task.
+- And, both are machinable when you need a pattern on the outer diameter of a roller to perform a particular task.